Skip to content

 Once you have your total cost, you can price your product accordingly.
 For example, suppose your desired profit margin is 30% and your cost of goods sold is $10.

-If you add in a 2.9% + $0.30 transaction fee, your total cost would be $10.43.
-Therefore, to get a 30% profit margin, you need to price your product at $13.90.
+If you add a 2.9% transaction fee of $0.30, your total cost would be approximately $10.43.
+Therefore, to get a 30% profit margin, you need to price your product roughly at $13.90.

 Additional Shopify Costs

 Besides the standard costs, such as the Shopify plan and Shopify Payments, there are a few other potential costs when using Shopify.
-Here are some of them.
+Here are some of them:

 Building a Website